 Here are some tips for managing the conversation flow in your stories:

 Slots act as your bot’s memory.
-When you define a slot, you can define its slot type
+When you define a slot, you can define whether a

-Because they affect the dialogue flow, you need to include any featurized slots set by custom actions in your stories.
+Slots can be set after every user message based on slot mappings.
+They can also be set by a custom action run in response to a user message.
+All slots which influence the conversation need to be added to your stories or rules.
 For example, you can use a boolean slot set by a custom action to control the dialogue flow based on its value using the following stories:

 Implementing Branching Logic

 When writing stories, sometimes the next action will depend on a value returned in one of your custom actions.
 In these cases, it's important to find the right balance between returning slots and using custom action code directly to affect what your bot does next.

 In cases where a value is used only to determine the bot's response, consider embedding the decision logic inside a custom action as opposed to using a featurized slot in your stories.
 This can help reduce overall complexity and make your stories easier to manage.

 In cases where the value is used to influence the action flow going forward, return a featurized slot to determine the stories.
 For example, if you want to collect information about new users, but not returning ones, your stories might look like this:

 OR statements and checkpoints can be useful for reducing the number of stories you have to write.
 However, they should be used with caution.
 Overusing OR statements or checkpoints will slow down training, and creating too many checkpoints can make your stories hard to understand.